ashtum/psql/README.md

 auto conn = co_await conn_pool.async_aquire(asio::deferred);

 // The destructor of pooled_connection will automatically return the connection
-// to the connection pool.
+// to the pool if the pool is still active.
 ```
 Related example: [connection_pool.cpp](example/connection_pool.cpp)